jackyhuynh/Probability_In_Robotic_Design/README.md

 4. What will happen when you turn the wheel: A car is an imperfect mechanical system.
 If you turned the steering wheel by the same amount 100 times, the car would turn a slightly different amount every time.
 As humans, we solve these problems in a variety of ways, but in this handbook, we will solve them using Python (programming languages), and probability(math)

+### Probabilistic "Events" in Robotics

+!img]()

+You might be wondering what coins have to do with robotics.
+- A coin flip is a perfect example of a probabilistic event: a set of outcomes to some experiment where each outcome has a probability.
+- With a coin, the outcomes are clear: heads or tails, and the probabilities are simple: 0.5 and 0.5.
+A self-driving car makes hundreds of calculations about probabilistic events every second, but the events are not as clean as a coin flip.
+For example:
+- What is the probability that this sensor measurement is accurate to within 5 centimeters?
+What about 1 centimeter?
+- What is the probability that some other vehicle will turn left at this intersection?
+Go straight?
+Turn right?
+What if they just sit there forever?
+- The radar and lidar measurements seem to disagree!
+What's the probability that the range finder somehow became detached from the roof?
+These examples are all much more interesting than "heads or tails?" but they are also less straightforward, which makes it much harder to learn probability theory from them.